 “A lot of teenagers know the facts about distracted driving and cell phone use, but they choose to do it anyway.
 They think it won’t happen to them,” Ralls says.

 But, distracted driving—implicated in 80 percent of all accidents, according to the most recent statistics—is a choice, Ralls and Dixit say.
 And, it’s one you and your teenager don’t have to make.

 “Adults are equally responsible for this,” notes Dixit, who, with his wife, Rekha, and daughter, Nayha, started the Shreya R. Dixit Memorial Foundation to highlight the dangers of distracted driving.
 “We do this all the time.
 But, the only task you have while driving is to keep your eyes on the road and be aware of your surroundings.”

 Of course, distracted driving is just one of a number of bad choices teenagers make when it comes to driving.
 On February 16, 2005, Erik Anderson got into the car of a friend for a ride home.

-“The driver passed a van, lost control and hit a tree and the car flipped over.
+“The driver passed a van, lost control, and hit a tree.
+The car flipped over.
 My son’s side was tin foil,” says Erik’s mother, Mandy Henderson.